kjaymiller/transcriptor/README.md

 ## Quickstart

-Transcriptor currently does not support automated transcription upload, but it supports creating **READABLE Transcription Job Object** from their output.
+Transcriptor currently supports transcription upload and creating a **READABLE Transcription Job Object** from their output.

 ### Importing Transcriptions from AWS Transcribe